Óscar Valdez: Valdez vs. Tommasone

 On 13 August 2018 it was announced Valdez had left longtime trainer Manny Robles and would instead return to training under Eddy Reynoso, well known for training Saul "Canelo" Álvarez.
 One of the main reasons for the change was for Valdez to tighten his defence after being involved in slugfests since winning the WBO title.
 On 1 November, it was reported that Valdez was looking to make a return to the ring at the Mexico City Arena on 12 January 2019.
 Later that month, a fight against 33 year old Spanish boxer Andoni Gago (20-3-3, 6 KOs) was finalized and would take place in Tucson, Arizona.
 At the time, Gago was ranked #14 with the WBO, making it an official title defence.
 Entering the fight, Gago was unbeaten in five fights, having lost to Lee Selby in March 2017.
 In December, it was reported the card would be scrapped and Valdez's return would be postponed.
 The reason behind this was because Gago was unable to secure a travel visa in time to make the trip to the United States.
 Some sources stated Valdez would instead return on the Alvarez-Kovalev rematch undercard.
-A day later it was announced that Valdez would next fight at The Ford Center at The Star in Frisco, Texas on 2 February 2019, with Italian boxer Carmine Tommasone (19-0, 5 KOs) as his opponent.
+A day later it was announced that Valdez would next fight at The Ford Center at The Star in Frisco, Texas on 2 February 2019, against Italian boxer Carmine Tommasone (19-0, 5 KOs) as his opponent.
+Valdez expressed that his jaw had completely recovered and he felt mentally stronger as a fighter.
+He shared that his training camp was successful and he was eager to return to the ring.
+Tommasone was making his first professional appearance outside of Italy.
+He was the WBO's #14 featherweight contender.

+Valdez dropped Tommasone four times en route to a stoppage in the seventh round, retaining his WBO title for the fifth time.
+He recorded two knockdowns in the fourth round, followed by one each in the sixth and seventh rounds, prompting referee Mark Nelson to rightfully intervene and halt the increasingly one-sided bout just nine seconds into the seventh round.
+The first knockdown was from a right hand and the second knockdown was from a left hook to the body, which forced Tommasone's right knee to touch the canvas.
+The next knockdown was following a sharp jab, two minutes into the sixth.
+The stoppage came via a right uppercut in the seventh.
+According to Compubox, Valdez landed 88 of 293 (30%) total punches, while Tommasone landed 49 of 300 (16%).
+Valdez was leading on all three judges' scorecards at the time of the stoppage.
+Valdez was leading on all three judges' scorecards at the time of the stoppage.
+The card peaked at 1.022 million viewers on ESPN.